-In order to participate in International 4-H programs, a person must complete an application, be endorsed by the county 4-H & youth development educator and be interviewed by a member of Wisconsin 4-H International Programs Staff.
-Selection criteria includes: maturity, independence, ability to handle stress, and interest in learning about other cultures.
+International 4-H programs are not award trips in the sense that they are not competitive, limited in number, or based on past participation in 4-H and community activities.
+However, a person must complete an application, be endorsed by the county 4-H & youth development educator and be interviewed by a member of Wisconsin 4-H International Programs Staff.
+Occasionally, our national partner, States' 4-H, may offer youth an opportunity to participate in an alternative program due to capacity restraints of any given program.
+Selection criteria includes maturity, independence, ability to handle stress, and interest in learning about other cultures.
 Often 4-H members who are good leaders and active in their club have the qualities of a successful international delegate.
 However, less active members may also have the skills and personality necessary to live abroad.
 Delegates have big responsibilities representing their community, state, country and national 4-H program to persons who may have never met someone from the USA.

 Because international exchange trips are not awards, county leader associations are not obligated to support them financially.
-However, the leaders' association is obligated give international programs the same consideration they would in supporting other 4-H projects.
+However, the leaders' association should give international programs the same consideration they would in supporting other 4-H projects.